 The FTC has requested comments on amendments to its Guides Concerning the Use of Endorsements and Testimonials in Advertising, or Guides.
 Although the Guides are not binding, they explain how the FTC interprets Section 5 of the FTC Act's prohibition on unfair or deceptive acts or practices.
 Consequently, the FTC could bring a Section 5 enforcement action based on practices that are inconsistent with the Guides.
 Under the proposal, a statement reflecting a consumer endorser's experience concerning a key attribute of the product generally would not be permissible with only a disclaimer of typicality (e.g., "Results Not Typical").
-Instead, if the advertiser does not have substantiation that the endorser's experience is representative of what other consumers will generally achieve, the advertiser would be required to disclose clearly and conspicuously the generally expected performance of the FTC has requested that comments concerning its proposed rule on product endorsements and testimonials be submitted by interested parties by January 30, 2009.
+Instead, if the advertiser does not have substantiation that the endorser's experience is representative of what other consumers will generally achieve, the advertiser would be required to disclose clearly and conspicuously the generally expected performance of the product or service under the depicted circumstances and have adequate substantiation for that representation.
+The FTC has requested that comments concerning its proposed rule on product endorsements and testimonials be submitted by interested parties by January 30, 2009.
 If the Guides are amended and enforced by the FTC as presently proposed, marketing with the use of testimonials regarding consumer products, including but not limited those for market weight-management products, would be significantly impacted and might negatively effect our sales.